-An 80's one-hit wonder band named The Suburbans reform for a special performance at one of the ex-member's wedding.
+A 1980s one-hit wonder band named "The Suburbans" reform for a special performance at one of the ex-member's wedding.
 At the wedding, a young record company talent scout happens to be in ...

-A 1980s one-hit wonder band named The Suburbans reform for a special performance at one of the ex-member's wedding.
-At the wedding, a young record company talent scout happens to be in the audience and decides to give the now 40-ish performers a comeback push.
-The film attempts to take a satirical look at the music business of the 90's and compare it to the simpler 80's scene.Written by
+A 1980s one-hit wonder band named "The Suburbans" reform for a special performance at one of the ex-member's wedding.
+At the wedding, a young record company talent scout happens to be in the audience and decides to give the now forty-ish performers a comeback push.
+The film attempts to take a satirical look at the music business of the 1990s, and compare it to the simpler 1980s scene.Written by

 John Sacksteder <firstname.lastname@example.org>

 5 of 6 people found this review helpful.